What is mobile home insurance and what does it cover?

 Personal Property Endorsements

-While there isn't overarching set of discounts for mobile home insurance, many companies will offer you discounts for the following.
+While there isn't an overarching set of discounts for mobile home insurance, many companies will offer you discounts for the following:

 Original Owner Discount

 If you are the original owner and title holder of your mobile home, some companies will offer you a discount.
 The amount varies, but can averages around 5%.

 A multi-policy discount is a very common discount across insurance companies and extends to any type of insurance policy.
 Auto and renters, auto and homeowners, and auto and mobile home are common examples.
 When considering purchasing a mobile home, consider who you insure your car or other assets with in order to be eligible for a multi-policy discount.